Stop Press : SF2 Concatenation is only updated with SF news and reviews

 40th FRENCH NATIONAL CONVENTION (17th - 21st July '13) Amiens, France.
 This year it is being organised with the Jules Verne Society that is associated to Galaxies SF magazine.

 LONCON 3 - The 2014 SF WORLDCON (14h - 18th Aug '14) has won the UK bid for London (also see below SHAMROKON the following weekend elsewhere in the British Isles).
 With an expected 5,000+ to attend and over a dozen parallel programme streams covering SF books, films and science, plus a large dealers hall and art show, there will be something for everyone at the Worldcon.
-This event will take place at the new ExCel conference centre in London's docklands next to the financial centre so you can discuss end-of-civilisation scenarios in the bar at the convention and then go outside to see the architects of the global financial meltdown for real. +++ Oh, and the Guests of Honour are: Iain Banks (author of the 'Culture' space opera novels), John Clute (SF encyclopaedist), Chris Foss (SF book cover artist), Malcolm Edwards (SF book editor and publishing supremo), Robin Hobb (fantasy author and non-European GoH) and Bryan Talbot (graphic novel artist and writer).
+This event will take place at the new ExCel conference centre in London's docklands next to the financial centre so you can discuss end-of-civilisation scenarios in the bar at the convention and then go outside to see the architects of the global financial meltdown for real. +++ Oh, and the Guests of Honour are: Iain Banks (author of the 'Culture' space opera novels) [Iain, now sadly in absentia], John Clute (SF encyclopaedist), Chris Foss (SF book cover artist), Malcolm Edwards (SF book editor and publishing supremo), Robin Hobb (fantasy author and non-European GoH) and Bryan Talbot (graphic novel artist and writer).
 Plus Fan GoH: Jeanne Gomoll.
 It should go without saying that there is plenty to do and see in London.
 And the convention venue is state-of-the-art.

 SHAMROKON - 2014 SF EUROCON (22nd - 24th Aug' 14) Burlington Hotel, Dublin.
 GoH US writer Seanan McGuire and Irish artist Jim Fitzpatrick.
 This is Ireland's national convention but not in its usual October slot as it will also serve as a convivial relaxacon the following weekend after the London 2014 Worldcon.